Time Series Transformer-Based Modeling of Pavement Skid and Texture Deterioration: Literature Review

-To overcome the limitations of traditional statistical models, machine learning (ML) has emerged as a powerful tool for predicting skid resistance and texture, capable of handling complex, non-linear relationships and multi-dimensional data \citep{kone2023application}.
+Machine learning (ML) has emerged as a powerful tool for predicting pavement conditions.
+It overcomes the limitations of traditional statistical models by handling complex, non-linear relationships and multi-dimensional data \citep{kone2023application,peng2025evaluating,gao2024considering,yu2023pavement,gao2021detection}.
 Widely applied ML algorithms include Artificial Neural Networks (ANN), Support Vector Machines (SVM), Random Forest (RF), and Decision Trees (DT) \citep{kone2023application}.
 These models leverage various input parameters, such as vehicle speed, water depth, tire tread depth, pavement macro-texture, aggregate properties, and even environmental factors, to predict friction coefficients or classify skid resistance levels (e.g., low, medium, high) \citep{rajabipour2021use}.
 Data from 3D laser scanning and other non-contact measurement methods provide high-resolution texture information as input for these ML models, improving prediction accuracy \citep{li2024review}.

 More advanced AI and ensemble learning models are continually being developed to enhance prediction accuracy and interpretability \citep{weng2025interpretable,gao2024considering}.
-Back Propagation (BP) neural networks, often optimized by genetic algorithms (GA-BP), have shown strong self-learning abilities and can establish highly non-linear relationships for skid resistance prediction, even for long-term analysis or specific pavement types like steel bridge deck pavement \citep{liu2022developing}.
-Light Gradient Boosting Machine (LightGBM) and its optimized variant, Bayesian-LightGBM, are noted for their stability, generalization ability, and efficiency in handling multi-factor regression problems, significantly improving prediction accuracy compared to other models \citep{hu2022evaluate}.
-Deep learning approaches, such as Convolutional Neural Networks (CNN) and deep residual networks (ResNets), are also being explored, particularly with 3D texture data, to achieve higher accuracy in correlating texture with friction \citep{li2024review,gao2023deep}.
-Integrated frameworks combining techniques like Fast Fourier Transform (FFT) with Extreme Gradient Boosting (XGBoost) or wavelet transforms with fractal theory further refine texture characterization and improve skid resistance prediction, offering insights into the impact of multi-scale texture features \citep{zhan2022integrated}.
+Neural networks optimized by genetic algorithms demonstrate strong self-learning capabilities.
+They can establish highly non-linear relationships for skid resistance prediction.
+This applies even to long-term analysis and specific pavement types, such as steel bridge deck pavement \citep{liu2022developing}.
+Light Gradient Boosting Machine (LightGBM) and its optimized variant, Bayesian-LightGBM, are known for their stability, generalization, and efficiency in multi-factor regression.
+They significantly improve prediction accuracy over other models \citep{hu2022evaluate}.